How to Take a Compass Reading

 3. Take Your Compass Reading:

 For best results, take the compass reading outside your home.
 This will minimize any metal disturbances that may affect the magnetic needle of your compass or any electromagnetic frequencies affecting your phone.
-(Please note: If you live in an apartment or condo, you will need to take the reading from inside.)
+(Please note: If you live in an apartment or condo, on the 5th floor or above, you will need to take the reading from inside facing the side with the most windows.)

 Walk out the front side of the house away from any cars, as big metal objects that may throw off your compass reading.
 Stand facing the street with your back to the building and point the compass towards the street or other identified facing direction (e.g., lake for waterfront properties).
 Look down and note the degree on the compass in front of you at the top 12 o’clock position.
 This is the direction your residence faces.
 From there you can see where the other directions fall in your home, and do individual compass readings of rooms.